Arunav993/quantum-simulations/Heisenberg/README.md

-Create folder structure for Heisenberg model simulations and add initial README
+# Heisenberg Model
+Contains notebooks and scripts for exact diagonalization and time evolution of the Heisenberg spin chain.
+Includes example notebooks, parameter sweeps, and plotting utilities.